Falsettoland: Synopsis

-An interlude: "A Day in Falsettoland."
+Interlude: "A Day in Falsettoland”.
 In Part One, "Dr. Mendel at Work," Mendel listens to the blather of a yuppie patient and agonizes over being a 1960s shrink stuck in the 1980s, and how his work is taking a toll on his marriage to Trina.
 In Part Two, "Trina Works It Out," Trina reveals Marvin and Whizzer are back and wonders why that is bothering her.
 In Part Three, "The Neighbors Relax," Mendel and Trina jog and discuss Marvin and the bar mitzvah, and Dr. Charlotte comes home to Cordelia cooking "nouvelle bar mitzvah cuisine."
-Cordelia asks Charlotte how her day was at the hospital, and Charlotte exclaims that today was a rare day without a death.
+Cordelia asks Charlotte how her day was at the hospital, and Charlotte exclaims that today was a "rare day without a death".
 Meanwhile, Marvin and Whizzer play racquetball and bicker when Whizzer beats Marvin soundly.
 All reflect on how wonderful life is.

 The peace doesn't last long.
-Marvin and Trina are warring over every single aspect of the bar mitzvah, which makes Jason want to just call the whole thing off ("Round Tables, Square Tables").
+Marvin and Trina are warring over every single aspect of the Bar Mitzvah, which makes Jason want to just call the whole thing off ("Round Tables, Square Tables").
 It is up to Mendel to console the boy, telling him that "Everyone Hates His Parents" at his age, but everyone also gets past it and moves on to hate them less.

-Marvin sits in bed one morning, looking at the sleeping Whizzer, wondering at how much he loves him ("What More Can I Say?").
+Marvin sits in bed one morning, looking at the sleeping Whizzer, wondering how much he loves him ("What More Can I Say?").
 Dr. Charlotte, meanwhile, has started to become aware that "Something Bad is Happening" among young gay men in the city, who arrive at the hospital sick with a mysterious illness that no one seems to know anything about.
-Rumors are spreading, but the disease is spreading faster.
-Then Whizzer collapses during a game of racquetball ("More Racquetball").
+Rumors spread as the disease begins to spread faster.
+Then, Whizzer collapses during a game of racquetball ("More Racquetball").

-As Whizzer enters the hospital with a disease that the audience immediately knows to be AIDS, Trina begins to see her world fall apart around her as someone she shouldn't care about but does anyway is clearly sick.
+As Whizzer enters the hospital with a disease that the audience immediately knows to be AIDS, Trina begins to see her world fall apart around her as someone she shouldn't care about, but does anyway, is clearly sick.
 She is barely "Holding to the Ground" and this blow to her family may just be too hard to handle.